Skip to main content

 Will there be a briefing on Day 1 to review all the necessary details and preparations for the trek?

-Yes, there will be a briefing on Day 1 to cover all the important details for the trek.
+Yes, there will be a welcome briefing on Day 1 to cover all the important details for the trek.
 This will include essential information, as well as an equipment check, to ensure you’re fully prepared for the journey ahead.
 During the equipment check, you will have the opportunity to identify any missing items, and if necessary, you can rent them directly from the Trip Operator.
+Your bags that will be carried by the Porters will also be weighed to ensure they are not over the 33 lbs limit.

 Am I allowed to bring plastic accessories or items?